This article has links to products and services we recommend, which we may make a commission from.

-The food in Portugal doesn’t have the same high profile as the food of its neighboring countries such as Spain, Italy or France.
+Before visiting Portugal, we did not know many facts about Portugal food.
+The food in Portugal doesn’t have the same high profile as food in the neighboring countries of Spain, Italy or France.

-If we were to describe the food in Portugal in a few words, we would say that Portuguese food is simple and delicious or delicioso as they say in Portuguese.
+If we were to describe the food in Portugal in a few words, we would say that Portuguese gastronomy is simple and delicious – or delicioso as they say in Portuguese.

 You will find most meals prepared with a lot of olive oil, and potatoes cooked in a variety of ways.
 You will also notice that the Portuguese cook with only what is in season, no more, no less!

 The simple and delightful Portuguese cuisine is one of the country’s greatest pleasures.
-As mentioned above, we have been consistently impressed by the use of simple ingredients and the delicious food.
+We have been consistently impressed by the use of simple ingredients and the delicious food.

-On food tours we took in Lisbon, and again in Evora and Porto, we were shocked to learn from our different guides, that the Iberian ham in Portugal is in fact as superior as the world famous Spanish jamón ibérico .
+On food tours we took in Lisbon, and again in Evora and Porto, we were shocked to learn many facts about Portuguese food from our different guides.

-Unfortunately, overshadowed by Spain, it’s famous culinary neighbor, Portuguese ham doesn’t get the same recognition.
+Unfortunately, Portuguese cuisine gets overshadowed by its famous culinary neighbor, Spain.
 Portugal and Spain share the same terrain across borders, yet Spain gets all the glory.

 Prepare to be surprised by the remarkable quality of the food in Portugal.

-More than a simple traditional dish, codfish or Bacalhau is a national obsession.
-The Portuguese love it so much that there are over 365 different ways to prepare it – one for each day of the year.
+More than a simple traditional dish, salted codfish, or Bacalhau, is a national obsession.
+The Portuguese love it so much that there are over 365 different ways to prepare bacalhau – one for each day of the year.

-What’s interesting is that the fish actually comes from the cold waters of Norway, Iceland and Newfoundland, Canada.
+We learned more interesting Portugal food facts as we learned about codfish.
+This fish actually comes from the cold waters in Norway, Iceland and NewFoundland, Canada.

 You will find codfish prepared in many different ways.
-Bacalhau à brás, is very popular and one of our favorites.
+Bacalhau à brás is very popular and one of our favorites.
 It is made from thin strips of codfish mixed with onions, and thin strips of potatoes bound by eggs.
-Often topped with olives and parsley for flavors.
+It’s often topped with olives and parsley for extra flavor.

-If you love fish, you will enjoy trying different recipes and preparation styles for codfish.
-Plan to have fun experiencing Portugal through bacalhau.
+If you love to eat fish, you will enjoy trying different recipes and preparation styles for codfish.
+Plan to have fun experiencing the many Portuguese recipes for bacalhau.

 Learn the word dose, and be prepared for the huge portion sizes.
 Plan to share or choose the ½ dose option where offered.

-There is more to Portugal than Porto, the wines are amazing too.
+There is more to Portugal than Port wines – the red and white wines are amazing too.

-There are several wine producing regions, including Lisbon, Alentejo and Douro valley, all regions we visited.
+We visited several wine producing regions including Lisbon, Alentejo and Douro Valley.

-Be warned, some of the wines especially from Alentejo region have high alcohol content due to the constant sun exposition.
-You will find bottle easily at 14% degree of alcohol.
+Be warned, some of the wines (especially from the Alentejo region) have a high alcohol content due to the constant sun exposition.
+It’s common to find a bottle with a 14% ABV.

-What surprised us the most, was to learn that it not unusual for a wine to have 6 to 8 different grape varieties mixed within a single a bottle.
+What surprised us the most, was learning that it’s not unusual for a wine to have 6 to 8 different grape varieties mixed within a single bottle.

-Overall, Portuguese wines are easy to drink and a great way to pair with the local food specialties.
+Overall, Portuguese wines are easy to drink and perfect to pair with the local food specialties.

 Eating canned fish is not reserved only for the days when there is nothing left to eat.
 In Portugal, the best fresh fish is canned for future consumption.

-They also organize tasting so you can sample a few cans to help you decide what to purchase.
+They also organize tastings so you can sample a few cans to help you decide what to purchase.

-In the last ten years, the craft beers scene has been burgeoning.
+In the last ten years, the craft beer bar scene has been burgeoning.
 You will find new craft beers offered at local restaurants and some also sold at the supermarket, like the Vadia brand.

 Many new restaurants, concepts and trendy bars will offer local craft beers on their menu.

-Cafés and Pastelerias (literary pastry shops) are scattered all over all over the country.
-The Portuguese have a unique culture built around coffee breaks often accompanied with a sweet or savory snack.
+Cafés and Pastelerias (pastry shops) are scattered all over the country.
+The Portuguese have a unique culture built around coffee breaks and afternoon tea, often accompanied with a sweet or savory snack.